babeheim/snoobs/readme.md

 By default the analysis will delete all temporary files and folders, but if you want to see all intermediate steps you can disable this by flipping the `save_temp` variable in 'project_variables.r' from `FALSE` to `TRUE`.

 The total time until completion will vary by machine.
+It takes about 30 minutes for me.

 The project is maintained by Bret Beheim (beheim@gmail.com) and is hosted at https://github.com/babeheim.